AnsarIbrahim/Portfolio-microverse/README.md

 ### Setup

-- Clone this repository to your desired folder with the following commend `git clone git@github.com:AnsarIbrahim/Portfolio-desktop-version.git`
+- Clone this repository to your desired folder with the following commend `git clone git@github.com:AnsarIbrahim/Ansar-Portfolio.git`

 ### Install

-- Type cd Portfolio-desktop-version
+- Type cd Ansar-Portfolio
 - open index.html file in the browser

 ### Usage

 - To run the project, execute the following command:
-  - Type cd Portfolio-desktop-version
+  - Type cd Ansar-Portfolio
   - open index.html file in the browser

 ### Run tests